tylermercer/personal-website/src/content/posts/software/_unlaunching/resources.md

 - _Essentialism_
 	- Contributing at highest impact
 		- Innerhelm higher than Logwise (more on this later)
-	- But was this just because I hadn't yet shipped Logwise?
+	- But was this just because I hadn’t yet shipped Logwise?
-	- "If it's not hell yes, it should be a no." Logwise _felt_ like a yes!
+	- "If it’s not hell yes, it should be a no." Logwise _felt_ like a yes!
-- What I'm doing about it
+- What I’m doing about it
-	- Switching didn't work, as mentioned before
+	- Switching didn’t work, as mentioned before
 	- "Law of Holes"
 	- I would create a bright line rule
 	- Rubin on the power of habits to reduce decisional load